C0deWiser/polyglot/readme.md

     'enabled' => env('POLYGLOT_ENABLED', false),

-If `disabled`, Polyglot provides only passive services — translation files editor and Artisan command for collecting translation strings from the source codes.
+If `disabled`, Polyglot provides only passive services — translations editor and Artisan command for collecting translation strings from the application's source codes.

 When `enabled`, Polyglot replaces Laravel Translation Service bringing Gettext support to the application.